Lane Kenworthy, The Good Society

 According to available public opinion survey data, African Americans are fairly pessimistic about how far the United States has moved toward racial equality, about whether the country has taken the steps needed to create equal opportunity, about the prevalence and importance of discrimination, and about race relations overall.

 In 2013, the Pew Research Center asked a sample of Americans whether they thought the country “has made a lot of progress toward Martin Luther King’s dream of racial equality over the last 50 years.”
-As figure 23 indicates, only a third of blacks said yes.
+As figure 29 indicates, only a third of Blacks said yes.

-Figure 24 shows that even fewer African Americans — less than 10% in 2015 and 2016 — agree that “Our country has made the changes needed to give blacks equal rights with whites.”
+Figure 30 shows that even fewer African Americans agree that “Our country has made the changes needed to give blacks equal rights with whites.”

-Figure 25 shows African Americans’ responses to a variety of questions about discrimination and its impact.
-A third of blacks say they’ve experienced discrimination in the past year.
+Figure 31 shows African Americans’ responses to a variety of questions about discrimination and its impact.
+A third of Blacks say they’ve experienced discrimination in the past year.
 Half to three-quarters say discrimination exists and is important in employment, living standards, and treatment by police.

 America has progressed toward greater inclusion of African Americans.
 We see this in the absolute improvement on a number of indicators and the relative improvement on some.
-At the same time, progress since the 1970s has been disappointingly limited.
+At the same time, the amount of progress since the 1970s has been disappointingly limited.
 Why is that?
 There are three main explanatory candidates.

-A second hypothesis suggests that cultural factors matter most — in particular, a culture among African Americans that attaches less value to family stability, education, and employment.17 Culture surely does affect people’s life chances to an appreciable degree, but this account falls short in the face of research that finds less-educated African American women are just as committed as middle-class white women (perhaps moreso) to marriage and that many black males from less-advantaged homes are no less dedicated to school and work than their white counterparts.18 The culture hypothesis also fails to account for limited progress by middle-class African Americans.
+A second hypothesis suggests that cultural factors matter most — in particular, a culture among African Americans that attaches less value to family stability, education, and employment.22 Culture surely does affect people’s life chances to an appreciable degree, but this account falls short in the face of research findings that less-educated African American women are just as committed as middle-class white women (perhaps moreso) to marriage and that many Black males from less-advantaged homes are no less dedicated to school and work than their white counterparts.23 The culture hypothesis also fails to account for limited progress by middle-class African Americans.

-Probably the most important reason why America has stumbled in its movement toward greater racial inclusiveness was highlighted by William Julius Wilson in The Declining Significance of Race, The Truly Disadvantaged, and When Work Disappears: economic restructuring has made employment and wage increases less likely and more precarious for working-class and middle-class Americans, regardless of their race or ethnicity.
+Probably the most important reason why America has stumbled in its movement toward greater racial inclusiveness was highlighted by William Julius Wilson in The Declining Significance of Race, The Truly Disadvantaged, and When Work Disappears: economic restructuring has made employment more precarious and pay increases less likely for ordinary Americans, regardless of their race or ethnicity.
 Because of the prior effects of slavery, racism, and discrimination along with the contemporary impact of the criminal justice system, African Americans are overrepresented among this group.
-More of them have thereby suffered from this economic transformation.19
+More of them have thereby suffered from this economic transformation.24

 - Stephen Thernstrom and Abigail Thernstrom, America in Black and White: One Nation, Indivisible, Harvard University Press, 1997, pp. 18-19. ↩